 Students who wish to graduate with an area of concentration should obtain an Intent to Pursue with Area of Concentration form from the Office of the Dean.
-For further information regarding Areas of Concentration, see the Memorandum for Students Registering for the Fourth or Later Term (available on the Registrar's page of the website under Helpful Forms).
+For further information regarding Areas of Concentration, see the Memorandum for Students Registering for the Fourth or Later Term (available on website with other registration materials).